MaterializeInc/materialize/doc/user/content/sql/create-materialized-view.md

 <p style="font-size:14px"><b>Syntax:</b> <code>REFRESH AT</code> { <code>CREATION</code> | <i>timestamp</i> }</p>

 This strategy allows configuring a materialized view to **refresh at a specific time**.
-The refresh time can be specified as a timestamp, or using the `ON CREATION` clause, which triggers a first refresh when the materialized view is created.
+The refresh time can be specified as a timestamp, or using the `AT CREATION` clause, which triggers a first refresh when the materialized view is created.